zapier/visual-builder/docs/_embed/zap_editor.md

 ## `postMessage` events

-If you decide to embed the Zapier Editior within your product you can listen to [message events from `postMessage`](https://developer.mozilla.org/en-US/docs/Web/API/Window/message_event) which can help you improve the interactivity with the iframe (e.g. automatically close the iframe modal.)
+If you decide to embed the Zapier Editor within your product you can listen to [message events from `postMessage`](https://developer.mozilla.org/en-US/docs/Web/API/Window/message_event) which can help you improve the interactivity with the iframe (e.g. automatically close the iframe modal.)

 The messages available include: